LTUC/amman-dotnet-401d2/README.md

 # Code 401: ASP.NET Core

-The ASP.NET curriculum focuses on the following learning outcomes
+The ASP.NET curriculum focuses on the following learning outcomes:

 - Fundamentals of the C# language and Object Oriented Programming
 - ReST API Development